 The Government's latest flagship offering: Free Nursery Hours

-Poorer families are being "locked out" of massive expansion in free nursery hours, with the UK press citing analysis which reveals sharp decline in not-for-profit nurseries in England's most deprived areas.
+Poorer families are being "locked out" of a massive expansion in free nursery hours, with the UK press citing analysis which reveals a sharp decline in not-for-profit nurseries in England's most deprived areas.

 Private Investment funds have more than doubled their stake in the childcare sector paving their way to draw down the Government's cash offer as they do in adult care, leading to concerns that non-profit nurseries will close, leaving the poorest families in "childcare deserts".